Earn £4.50 bounty when promoting Amazon Music Unlimited

 Yes, Prime Music is accessible within the same Amazon Music app as Amazon Music Unlimited.

-No. You will be paid a bounty for all eligible Amazon Music Free Trials initiated regardless of whether the visitor completes the entire 30-days of their Free Trial.
+No. You will be paid a bounty for all eligible Amazon Music Unlimited Free Trials initiated regardless of whether the visitor completes 30-days of their Amazon Music Unlimited Free Trial, or not.

 - How can I track how many Amazon Music memberships I have referred?

-You can view your earnings for eligible Amazon Music memberships by logging into Associates Central and viewing the Earnings Report.
-Bounty earnings will be listed under Miscellaneous Referrals Summary.
-Be sure to check “combined reports” when accessing.
+You can view your earnings for eligible Amazon Music Unlimited bounties by logging into Associates Central and navigating to 'Reports'.
+Your bounty report will be available under the 'Bounties' tab.
+Click here to check your Bounty reports.

 - What constitutes a valid purchase?